 China's compliance with U.S. sanctions has been pivotal to U.S. efforts to reduce Iran's revenue from oil sales.
 China cut its buys of Iranian oil from about 550,000 bpd at the end of 2011 to about 400,000 bpd by mid-2013.
 Because China is the largest buyer of Iranian oil, cuts by China have had a large impact in reducing Iran's oil sales.
-During President Xi's visit, the two countries agreed to expand trade to \$600 billion over the coming decade, which will almost certainly include China returning to its pre-2011 levels of Iranian oil purchases of over 550,000 bpd.
+During President Xi's visit, the two countries agreed to expand trade to \$600 billion over the coming decade.
+China has already returned to nearly its pre-2011 levels of Iranian oil purchases (over 550,000 bpd).
 Chinese energy firms have invested in Iran's energy sector, but some of these projects were given to Iranian or other country firms or largely stalled.
 It is likely that China will begin or accelerate work on its remaining energy investments in Iran now that sanctions have been lifted.
 Iran also obtains a significant proportion of its parts for its automobile production sector from China, and the ending of sanctions on trade financing is facilitating such purchases.
 China-Iran economic relations are discussed in CRS Report RS20871, Iran Sanctions.

-96 CRS In Focus IF10029, China, U.S. Leadership, and Geopolitical Challenges in Asia, by (n ame redacted).
+CRS In Focus IF10029, China, U.S. Leadership, and Geopolitical Challenges in Asia, by Susan V. Lawrence.

-97 CRS Report RL31555, China and Proliferation of Weapons of Mass Destruction and Missiles: Policy Issues, by (name redacted)
+&lt;sup>99 CRS Report RL31555, China and Proliferation of Weapons of Mass Destruction and Missiles: Policy Issues, by Shirley A. Kan.